Improving Code Understanding in Large Language Models through Concept-Aware Consistency Learning: Framework: ProCURE

-After the LLM generates a candidate counterfactual sample, we perform an automated validation procedure to determine its success.
-This process consists of two stages: a lightweight, execution-free filtering phase and a full unit test validation phase.
+As illustrated in Figure~\ref{fig:3}, we present the pipeline of LLM-assisted Concept-Oriented Perturbation Engine.
+It consists of two core components: (1) efficient and effective prompt construction for concept-oriented perturbation generation, and (2) automatic validation of the generated perturbations to ensure semantic correctness.
+By repeatedly applying this pipeline to the original programs, we construct a high-quality concept-aligned dataset for subsequent concept-aware fine-tuning.

-\textbf{Fast Heuristic Filtering.} This step aims to identify both clearly successful and clearly invalid cases without executing the program: \begin{compactitem}[$\bullet$] \item We first compare the hash values of the original and generated programs.
-If they are identical, the case is marked as \textit{failure type I} (i.e., the original program does not meet the perturbation condition). \item We then perform syntax validation via AST parsing.
-If the generated code contains syntax errors, it is classified as \textit{failure type II} (i.e., the perturbation was applied but yielded an invalid result). \item Finally, we check for structural equivalence: if the ASTs are identical, or if the control flow graphs (CFGs) match despite AST differences, the candidate is accepted as a valid counterfactual. \end{compactitem}
+\textbf{Concept-Guided Prompt Construction.} The perturbation engine is driven by a set of concept-specific perturbation strategies that modify targeted structural aspects of a program while preserving function equivalence.
+Following prior work~\cite{hooda2024large,ma2024speceval}, we consider five representative strategies: If-Else Flip, Def-Use Break, Independent Swap, Name Random, and Name Shuffle.
+To guide the LLM toward generating valid and concept-aligned perturbations, we perform concept-specific static analysis on the input program and incorporate the extracted signals into the prompt.
+We further augment the prompt with chain-of-thought reasoning and a one-shot example to improve generation reliability.
+Details of the perturbation rules, illustrative examples, and the complete prompt template are provided in the Supplementary Material.

-\textbf{Unit Test Execution.} If the candidate passes the heuristic filter but remains uncertain, we execute the program’s test suite.
-Each original program is accompanied by functional test cases, and the counterfactual variant must pass all of them to be considered a valid, semantically equivalent transformation.
-Failure to pass any test results in rejection.
+\textbf{Results Validation.} After the LLM generates a perturbed candidate, we apply an automated validation procedure to determine whether it constitutes a valid function-preserving transformation.
+The procedure follows a two-stage design, consisting of a fast, execution-free filtering stage followed by unit test validation.